sameerchoubey/cs50/README.md

-// This repository consists of cs50 pset1
+This repository consists of the CS50 problems solved by me.

-x = 28